Sciss/SwingOSC/README.md

 ![logo](http://sciss.de/swingOSC/application.png)

-## SwingOSC
+# SwingOSC

-### statement
+## statement

 SwingOSC is an OpenSoundControl (OSC) server intended for scripting Java(tm), such as to create graphical user interfaces with AWT or Swing classes.
 It uses the reflection and beans mechanism to dynamically create instances of java classes and control them.
 A separate set of SuperCollider language classes is included to allow the building of GUIs from within sclang.

-SwingOSC is (C)opyright by 2005-2012 Hanns Holger.
+SwingOSC is (C)opyright by 2005-2014 Hanns Holger.
 All rights reserved.
 It is released under the [GNU General Public License](http://github.com/Sciss/SwingOSC/blob/master/licenses/SwingOSC-License.txt).

-SwingOSC version 0.70 is intended to be used with SuperCollider 3.5.1 or higher.
+SwingOSC versions 0.70 and higher are intended to be used with SuperCollider v3.5.1 or higher.

-### security note
+## security note

 SwingOSC uses UDP and TCP network protocols.
 It allows to create and execute almost any kind of java code on your machine.
 Therefore, running SwingOSC in a network that can be accessed from outside is a __severe security problem__, allowing hijacking, information retrieval and massive damage on your machine.
 You have been warned!

 It is strongly advised to launch SwingOSC with the __-L option__ which limits communication to the local computer.
 Alternatively, make sure your firewall settings are appropriate.

-### requirements
+## requirements

 SwingOSC is written in Java and requires a Java runtime environment (JRE) version 1.6 or better.
 On Mac OS X you already have this runtime.
 On other platforms you may need to download and install a recent runtime.
 SwingOSC should work with [Oracle Java](http://java.com) or [OpenJDK](http://openjdk.java.net/).
 You can verify your current Java version by opening a terminal and executing the command `java -version`.

 __Linux note:__ There are other free implementations for the Java standard platform, like Apache Harmony and GNU Classpath.
 However, most of them are not suitable for GUI applications since their AWT/Swing is incomplete or buggy.
 Note that you can have more than one java runtime installed (see [nescivi's posting](www.nabble.com/swingOSC-installation-on-Linux-Ubuntu-7.04-t4638827.html) for details).

-### installation
+## installation

 __Installing SuperCollider classes:__ please refer to the separate file `SuperCollider/README.md`.
 Also see file `INSTALL_LINUX` on Linux.

-### launching the server
+## launching the server

 __Note__: Typically you will launch SwingOSC from sclang, using `SwingOSC.default.boot`.
 The following section describes how to launch SwingOSC from a terminal and the types of switches accepted.